Norham Castle: Sixteenth century

-The steward of the Earl of Northumberland, Roger Lascelles parleyed with the Earl of Angus and William Douglas Abbot of Holyrood across the Tweed on 5 September 1528.
-Angus was threatened by his step-son James V of Scotland, and he asked Lascelles for chambers in the castle to be provided for his daughter Margaret Douglas, her governess Isobel Hoppar, and the young Earl of Huntly.
+The steward of the Earl of Northumberland, Roger Lascelles, parleyed with the Earl of Angus and William Douglas, Abbot of Holyrood, across the Tweed on 5 September 1528.
+Angus was threatened by his step-son James V of Scotland and he asked Lascelles for chambers in the castle to be provided for his daughter Margaret Douglas, her governess Isobel Hoppar and the young Earl of Huntly.
 If necessary Angus himself would seek safety in Norham.
-Margaret Douglas, the grandmother of James I of England was received at Norham in October.
+Margaret Douglas, the grandmother of James I of England, was received at Norham in October.
 The Earl of Northumberland assured Cardinal Wolsey that members of the refugee Douglas family would not be allowed in the inner wards of the castle.

 The castle was maintained in a state of good repair, with a strong garrison during the remaining conflicts with Scotland in that century.
-Brian Layton, Captain of Norham, reviewed the security of the castle in October 1542, after hearing rumours that insiders would hand the castle to the Scots.
+Brian Layton, Captain of Norham, reviewed the security of the castle in October 1542 after hearing rumours that insiders would hand the castle to the Scots.
 Layton invaded Scotland during the war of the Rough Wooing and was killed in February 1545 at the battle of Ancrum Moor.

-Sir Richard Lee with Sir Thomas Palmer and Sir Robert Bowes surveyed the castle in 1550, and in 1554 Bishop Tunstal carried out repairs.
+Sir Richard Lee with Sir Thomas Palmer and Sir Robert Bowes surveyed the castle in 1550 and in 1554 Bishop Tunstal carried out repairs.
 However, when an extended state of peace existed between the two countries, the garrison was reduced and the defences were allowed to deteriorate.
-Lord Hunsdon had the floors of the hall, parlour, and kitchen propped up with ship's masts in 1574.
+Lord Hunsdon had the floors of the hall, parlour and kitchen propped up with ship's masts in 1574.
 By the end of the century the castle had already fallen into a state of disrepair.
-In 1596 Queen Elizabeth gave the Captain, Sir Robert Carey, her 'resolute answer' that she would spend nothing on Norham.
+In 1596 Queen Elizabeth gave the Captain, Sir Robert Carey, her “resolute answer” that she would spend nothing on Norham.

 Norham was the site of regular meetings of border wardens.
 A meeting at the west ford of Norham in October 1597 ended in a gun fight over the River Tweed at dusk.
-The castle was destined not to see any further fighting, but the castle and manor was given to George Home, 1st Earl of Dunbar by James VI of Scotland on his accession to the throne of England.
+The castle was destined not to see any further fighting, but the castle and manor were given to George Home, 1st Earl of Dunbar, by James VI of Scotland on his accession to the throne of England.
 The castle was left to fall into ruin.

 Nineteenth century

 The surrounding area of Norham was, until 1844, an outlying part of the County Palatine of Durham, and with the shires of Island (including Holy Island and the Farnes) and Bedlington was known as North Durham.

-In the nineteenth century, Norham Castle became well known far and wide from the paintings of J. M. W. Turner.
-He first painted the castle in 1797, but returned to paint it many times.
+In the 19th century, Norham Castle became well known far and wide from the paintings of J. M. W. Turner, who first painted the castle in 1797 and returned to paint it many times.
 Several examples of his work can be seen in the Tate Gallery in London.